pablo-albaladejo/run-model-context-protocol-servers-with-aws-lambda/README.md

 uv run pytest
 ```

-Create an IAM role for the example Lambda functions:
+Create an IAM role for the example Lambda functions and bootstrap the account for CDK:

 ```bash
 aws iam create-role \